Xen-alpha/pytorchfi/README.md

 I wanted to import this code in google colab using `!git clone https://github.com/WaiNaat/pytorchfi.git`

 ### core.py
-Now adds falke layer weight data `(0, 0, 0, 0)` to `FaultInjection.weights_shape` if there is no weight in that layer.
+Now adds fake layer weight data `(0, 0, 0, 0)` to `FaultInjection.weights_shape` if there is no weight in that layer.

 ### neuron_error_models.py
 Now automatically calculates `max_value` needed for quantizaton by finding maximum value in given layer's output.
+Changes `quantum` value slightly if it exceeds given quantization bits range.

 ## Background